 You’ll need to let Liverpool John Moores University know of any changes to your circumstances that arise since the start of your loan period.
-Please contact your Student Administration Centre as soon as possible as it may affect your entitlement to federal aid.
+Please contact Registry Services as soon as possible as it may affect your entitlement to federal aid.

 What is considered a change of circumstance?